knowler/knowler.dev/cv.md

 ### Freelance

 I freelanced largely from 2013 until my current position.
+I handled a variety of
+projects: simple landing pages and marketing websites, product demos, MVPs, and full stack applications, consulting, and technical writing.

+_TODO: explain more._

 ### True Market

 From January to December 2018, I worked for True Market, a full-serve marketing agency in Calgary.
 I was a full stack developer and the primary developer on the team.

 * I was responsible for researching and implementing a new web stack.
 * As the development team grew, I created developer tools for scaffolding projects.
 * I developed WordPress plugins to address common needs across client sites.

 ### Accent Guitar Studio